pyranid/pyranid/README.md

 JavaBean and Record mapping require at least one selected column to match a writable property or record component.
 If no selected columns match, Pyranid raises a [`DatabaseException`](https://javadoc.pyranid.com/com/pyranid/DatabaseException.html) instead of returning an object with all default values.
 Use column aliases or a custom [`ResultSetMapper`](https://javadoc.pyranid.com/com/pyranid/ResultSetMapper.html) when the default property matching is not appropriate.

 The default [`InstanceProvider`](https://javadoc.pyranid.com/com/pyranid/InstanceProvider.html) uses public constructors and the standard mapper uses public JavaBean accessors.
 Define mapped beans, records, constructors, getters, and setters as public.
-To map intentionally non-public types, provide an application-owned `InstanceProvider` that can instantiate them.
+An application-owned `InstanceProvider` can instantiate an intentionally non-public record.
+Mapping a non-public JavaBean generally requires a custom [`ResultSetMapper`](https://javadoc.pyranid.com/com/pyranid/ResultSetMapper.html), because the standard mapper invokes the bean's setters itself.

 By default, column names are assumed to be separated by `_` characters and are mapped to their camel-case equivalent.
 For example: